In 2016, several high-denomination notes were withdrawn from circulation.

 - On 12 December, President Nicolàs Maduro of Venezuela announced the immediate withdrawal of the 100 bolivar.
 The withdrawal was initially to take place within 72 hours, but the lack of new notes triggered widespread protests and looting; the use of the banknote was then extended until after the new year.

 The Swiss, on the other hand, decided to stick with the CHF1,000.
 According to Jean-Pierre Roth, former President of the SNB (Swiss National Bank) “The decision to stop issuing high-denomination banknotes will receive the blessing of well-meaning souls but it will fail to meet its objective of fighting efficiently against criminality and will have negative side effects.”

 Other countries could be contemplating the withdrawal of high denominations from circulation.

-Meanwhile, in Australia, Revenue and Financial Services Minister Kelly O’Dwyer announced on ABC Radio in December, a review of the $100 note and restrictions of cash payments over certain limits as the government looks to recover billions in unpaid tax.
-According to the Sydney Morning Herald, the government “will set up a taskforce, to be headed by former KPMG global chairman Michael Andrew, to draw on the experience of France, where the government is banning cash payments of over 1000 euros, and Sweden, where businesses that trade in cash are required to use a certified cash register that is seen by tax authorities.”
-However, the December issue of the Reserve Bank of Australia Quarterly Bulletin states: “Moreover, the current mix of banknote denominations continues to meet community demand for a secure means of payment and store of wealth.”
+Meanwhile, in Australia, Revenue and Financial Services Minister Kelly O’Dwyer announced on ABC Radio in December, a review of the $100 note and restrictions of Money in physical form such as banknotes and coins.
+More payments over certain limits as the government looks to recover billions in unpaid tax.
+According to the Sydney Morning Herald, the government “will set up a taskforce, to be headed by former KPMG global chairman Michael Andrew, to draw on the experience of France, where the government is banning cash payments of over 1000 euros, and Sweden, where businesses that trade in cash are required to use a certified cash See See-through register.
+More that is seen by tax authorities.”
+However, the December issue of the Reserve Bank of Australia Quarterly Bulletin states: “Moreover, the current mix of banknote denominations continues to meet community demand for a secure means of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More and store of wealth.”